Da532/Aurora-reborn-website/README.md

-# Armada-website
+# AuroraReborn-website
-A clean website for the Armada Discord server.
+A clean website for the Aurora Reborn Discord server.
 Use is permitted with credit.